Careers in theatre

 Duties during the performance vary depending on the show.
 On a very traditional production the stage crew might fly in backcloths from above, open and close stage curtains between acts and perform set changes.
 More modern productions may use minimal set and have any set changes made by the cast in full view of the audience, but could have automated elements of the set or stage (such as a revolve, which turns part of the stage floor round in circles), which need operating.
 You’re unlikely to be let loose on complicated machinery as a junior stage crew member, but could be trained up over time.

 You don’t tend to need any specific qualifications to get into a career as a stage crew member.
 However, a qualification such as a BTEC in carpentry could be useful.
 You can also take short courses with the Association of British Theatre Technicians to learn the basic skills and safety knowledge you need to work backstage.
-The Bronze Award takes five days to complete and covers topics such as manual handling, health and safety, basic knowledge for working with electrical systems, handling counterweights, handling ropes and working at height.
+The Bronze Award covers topics such as manual handling, health and safety, basic knowledge for working with electrical systems, handling counterweights, handling ropes and working at height.
 And experience working on school, youth theatre or amateur shows will help.

 Look out for entry-level opportunities with local theatres or with agencies that supply stage crew members for live events – to start with you may need to work on a casual basis as and when there is work.
 There’s also a creative venue technician apprenticeship available, which covers a range of roles connected to stage crew and sound and lighting duties.